The best time of year to visit the Dolomites depends on what you want to do.

 July is high-season in the Dolomites.
 Everything is open and operating: huts, cableways, hotels, restaurants, seasonal buses, etc..

 There is a noticeable uptick in visitors.
-The roads are noticeably more congested with car and cycling traffic.
+The roads are congested with car, cycling, and motorbike traffic.
 The Maratona dles Dolomites, an annual single-day road bicycle race, takes place in early July.

 All mountain huts are open in July.
 This is a fantastic month for hut to hut hiking in the Dolomites.